Articles

 “Approx. CPC (Search)” has been replaced by the “Avg.
 CPC” column with more accurate data returned.

-The main bone of contention for new users of Google planner is the demise of match types and device types.
+The main bone of contention for new users of Keyword Planner is the demise of match types and device types.